Study Abroad Program Overview

 Use the following resources to learn about courses on UCEAP:

-You are required to take a full-time course of study while abroad; 24-27 UC quarter units (16-18 semester units) per semester.
+You are required to take a full-time course of study while abroad.
+24-27 quarter/16-18 semester UC units per semester are required.

 Research and Independent Study